tylerbean/dotfiles-testrun/README.md

 > Stronger algorithms, more sensible defaults.

 ☑ gpg-agent configured to act as ssh-agent.

-> Extremely nicely integrated with YubiKey, with forwarding to selected remote hosts.

 ☑ Hyprland automatically renames workspaces to show currently opened apps.